SpencerL-Y/SELO/README.md

 ```sh
 ./x.py --run ./benchmark/tests/case_1.c
 ```
 Output of SELO will be stored in `./output/t.log`.
-More details can be found by `./x.py --help`
+More details can be found by `./x.py --help`.

-### TODO
+## Open source and License

-Adjust the script later.
+SELO is open-source software mainly distributed under the Apache License 2.0.
+It is based on ESBMC.
+Most of codes of ESBMC is preserved.
+However, please take a look at the COPYING file to explain who owns what and under what terms it is distributed.
+The files BUILDING, CITATION, CREDITS and COPYING are preserved in `docs`.
+Thanks for the contributions of the authors of ESBMC.